-Objective Result Financial KPI's Profit/(loss) before taxation To increase 1 (n/a in first financial period) Achieved: Profit of £3,216k, (2016: loss of £141k) Cash available for debt service: Net cash inflow from operating activities plus net cash inflow from investing activities To increase 2 (n/a in first financial period) Achieved: 2017: £1,578k (2016: £1,547k) Non- Financial KPI's Maximise transmission availability: Making the transmission system available to transmit electricity over the performance period April 2016 to March 2017 To exceed the Licence target availability 98%.
-Achieved: 2017: 99.29% (2016: 85.26%) Ensure that the quality of electricity at the export connection point is compliant with SQSS and the STC To meet the standards set by the SQSS and the STC in relation to voltage control, reactive power and harmonic distortion.
-Achieved: 2017: Compliant throughout the period.
-(2016: Achieved) Health & Safety 1) Zero lost time accidents ("LTIs") for contractors; 2) Zero reportable environmental incidents; 3) Compliance with transferred obligations under GGOWL's Marine Management Organisation ("MMO") Licence.
-To have zero health and safety accidents.
-Achieved: 2017 no health and safety accidents and fully compliance with MMO licence.
-(2016: Achieved)
+Objective Result Financial KPI's Profit/(loss) before taxation To increase 1 (n/a in first financial period) Achieved: Profit of £1,100k, (2017: £3,216k) Cash available for debt service: Net cash inflow from operating activities plus net cash inflow from investing activities To increase 2 (n/a in first financial period) Achieved: 2018: £17,080k (2017: £10,778k) Non- Financial KPI's 4444 Maximise transmission availability: Making the transmission system available to transmit electricity over the performance period April 2017 to March 2018 To exceed the Licence target availability 98%.
+Achieved: 2018: 100% (2017: 99.29%) Ensure that the quality of electricity at the export connection point is compliant with SQSS and the STC To meet the standards set by the SQSS and the STC in relation to voltage control, reactive power and harmonic distortion.
+Achieved: 2018: Compliant throughout the period.
+(2017: Achieved) ZIZEN IEDONADIE ENVIRONNIEMAI INCINENIS - I To have zero health and safety accidents.
+Achieved: 2018 no health and safety accidents and fully compliant with MMO licence.
+(2017: Achieved)